 Estimated

 Useful

-Lives
+Asset Class Lives

-8 - 40
+Improvements other than buildings 8 - 40

-3 - 15
+Furniture, fixtures and equipment 3 - 15

-3 - 5
+Information technology equipment 3 - 5

 7. Revenue recognition

 Student funding is provided by the State of Florida through the School District.
 Such funding is recorded as State passed through local school district in the government-wide financial statements and fund financial statements.
 This funding is received on a prorate basis over the twelve month period and is adjusted for changes in full-time equivalent (FTE) student population.